meedan/check/README.md

 ## Upgrading Databases in Development Environment

 We have recently upgraded to Postgres version 11 from 9.5.
-This necessesitates a migration of existing databases to the new version.
+This necessitates a migration of existing databases to the new version.
 The migration will create a new data volume, so make sure you have enough storage space for a second copy of your databses.
 To migrate run these commands:

 - `docker-compose down`
 - `docker-compose -f docker-compose-upgradedb.yml up`